ZEUSwrt/ZEUSwrt/README.md

  Kali-linux is another distro, Debian's based, made for network analysis, penetration, and much more.

 And now the question ....?
- Can we awake the wild spirit of this horse called WRT-32xx ?
+ Can we awake the wild spirit of this horse called WRT-3200 ACM ?

 Finally, the answer is YES..!
  and the trip begins...